alexgreene/command-line-list/README.md

 6. Navigate within Terminal to the directory holding the source code for list.
 Enter the command `make` to build the executable.

 7. list should now be accessible from anywhere within your directory.
 In Terminal, enter `list` to check if it is working.
+To learn how to use **list**, type the command `list help`

 Notes: A save file `.list_save`, with all of the list data, is stored in the same directory as the source and executable files.